rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 Some pragmatists go a step further and will only select a PL that allows them the best control over execution (e.g.
 _JS_ is used by browsers so this is what they will want to write).
 This could be caused by ([justified](TODO)) distrust for abstractions.
 Theorists want tools that support, rather than inhibit, deductive reasoning.
 They typically want to reason on a higher level than the execution flow.
 Some even view programs and execution as decoupled concerns[^fussion].
-This is where the _imperative vs denotative_ discussion comes into play.
+This is where the _imperative vs denotative_ discussion comes into play as well.

 [^fussion]: E.g. rewrite rules in Haskell.

 One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
-When learning, some theorists may prefer to finish a whole book before writing a single line of code, while inductive thinkers will prefer a more hands on learning from code examples.
+When learning, some theorists may prefer to finish a whole book before writing a single line of code.
 The top-down thinking sometimes extends to top-down learning.
 Me and my wife are in the first group.
 I had to force myself to write some code when going through [TAPL](), I decided to create a public github repo to give myself incentive to "code as I learn" with [CTFP]() and [T(ype)DD in Idris]().
 Theorists can learn to like some bottom-up learning (and benefit from it) but, this could be an adjustment.
 Some theorists treat learning as a murder mystery and want to learn ASAP who done it, pragmatists know it will be the butler.

-On the flipped side, a pragmatist typically expects immediate return on their learning investments.
+On the flipped side, pragmatists prefer a hands on learning from code examples (ideally, associated with project work) and typically expects immediate return on their learning investments.
 E.g. a pragmatist is unlikely to spend several months studying, say, a one line of code[^one-line].
 Pragmatists are less likely to search for deep understanding (this is kinda definitional, having theoretical interests makes you a theorist).
+Also, it seems logical to assume that learning from experience is more habituating.
+Pragmatists may have harder time making a mental shifts in how they work with code.
+I have linked this Dijkstra quote ([_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/)) in my previous post, but is seems so relevant that I have to repeat it:

+> &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."

+Unlearning is hard on all of us, I believe it is harder on pragmatists.

+To put some of these thoughts in the context of the previous post:

+>  &emsp;  _Theorist typically prefer germane, pragmatists are more at home with extraneous cognitive load_
+>  &emsp;  _Theorist typically prefer simple and hard, pragmatists prefer easy and will accept complex_

+These things are not black or white, consider these statements as far ends in some spectrum.

-[^one-line]:  I git a deep hole by using [Free Monad](TODO) as example of such a line in my previous post.
+[^one-line]:  I dig a deep hole by using [Free Monad](TODO) as example of such a line in my previous post.

-An interesting question is why learning a book in say 5 months is considered OK but learning one line of code is considered weird?
+It is interesting to consider psychological cognitive biases and how they impact both groups.
+In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).

-In extreme cases, this yields a separation: "this abstraction is too complicated to use because is too theoretical" vs "this abstraction is too complicated because it lacks theoretical backing".
+An extreme case example of pragmatists vs theorist: "this abstraction is too complicated to use because is too theoretical" vs "this abstraction is too complicated because it lacks theoretical backing".
 The 2 groups may find it difficult to communicate
 "this is nice" and "this is terrible" have a very different context when spoken by pragmatist and theorist.

 This post argues that both traits are important.
 I need to emphasize that we all have both characteristics but one tends to be dominant.
 We will dig deeper into both mindset by analyzing some examples.